BetterHelp vs Talkspace: Which One Should You Try First?

 BetterHelp at a Glance

-BetterHelp launched in 2013 and has grown to become one of the largest online therapy platforms.
-It offers subscription-based access to licensed therapists through multiple communication methods.
+BetterHelp launched in 2013 and has grown to become one of the two largest online therapy platforms; unlike Talkspace, its online therapy services focus on subscription-based therapy with multiple communication options rather than broader medical services or insurance acceptance.

 Talkspace at a Glance

-Talkspace was founded in 2012 and offers both therapy and psychiatry services.
+Talkspace was founded in 2012, and both platforms are online therapy services, but Talkspace also provides online psychiatry, teen therapy, and psychiatric evaluations, while BetterHelp focuses primarily on individual and couples therapy without medication management.
 It is notable for accepting insurance from many major providers and offering employee assistance programs.

 Side-by-Side Comparison